 - The initial goal is to help the clot form.
 Do so by biting down on gauze for about 30 minutes.
 If the clot has not fully formed or is still bleeding, swap out for fresh gauze and bite down again for 30 minutes.

-- Avoid creating suction in the mouth, so no drinking through a straw and no smoking cigarettes.
-This can dislodge the clot and create a very bad condition.
+- Avoid creating suction in the mouth by avoiding drinking through a straw or smoking.
+This could potentially dislodge the blood clot and result in a condition known as dry socket.

 - Avoid exercise and vigorous activity for the first 24 hours.